- Folic acid is a manufactured type of vitamin B-9 that you get from enriched foods or a vitamin supplement.

-Teens who don’t eat fortified breakfast cereals, enriched flours, fruits, or fresh vegetables, as well as those who skip meals may not get enough folic acid or folate.
+Teens and young adults who don’t eat fruits, vegetables, fortified breakfast cereals, or enriched flours, as well as those who skip meals may not get enough folic acid or folate.
 For those teens, multivitamins or folic acid supplements that have 400 micrograms of folic acid are a good option.
 Don’t worry about getting too much folate from food, but don’t take more than 1000 mcg of folic acid in a supplement each day unless prescribed by your doctor.

 How can I make sure I am getting enough folic acid?